-1. A Member who has completed 5 Years of Service or 60 Months of Service (including, solely for this purpose, the periods described in Section 6 of this Article IX), attained age 62, or is otherwise vested shall have a nonforfeitable right to 100% of his accrued retirement benefit under the Plan.

-2. A Member whose service terminates after 10 Years of Creditable Service, and before attainment of age 60, shall be eligible to receive his accrued retirement benefit beginning on the last day of the calendar month following the calendar month in which he attains age 60 calculated pursuant to Section 1 of Article VI.
-The retirement benefit shall be calculated on the basis of the Member's Average Final Compensation, Creditable Service and the retirement benefit provisions of the Plan in effect on the date of the Member's termination of service.
-A Member whose service terminates after 10 Years of Creditable Service, may elect to receive his Normal Retirement Benefit, actuarially reduced based on mortality for employees as shown in Exhibit A and interest at the rate of 7.5% per year compounded annually, beginning on the last day of the calendar month following the calendar month in which he attains age 55.
-The Normal Retirement Benefit shall be calculated on the basis of the Member's Average Final Compensation, Creditable Service and the retirement benefit provisions of the Plan in effect on the date of the Member's termination of service.
+- 1. A Member who has completed 5 Years of Service or 60 Months of Service (including, solely for this purpose, the periods described in Section 6 of this Article IX), attained age 62, or is otherwise vested shall have a nonforfeitable right to 100% of his Normal Retirement Benefit under the Plan. - 2.
+A Pre-2016 Member whose service terminates after 10 years of Creditable Service, and before attainment of age 60, shall be eligible to receive his retirement benefit beginning on the last day of the calendar month following the calendar month in which he attains age 60 calculated pursuant to Section 1 of Article VI.
+A Post-2015 Member whose service terminates after 10 years of Creditable Service and before attainment of age 60 shall be eligible to receive his unreduced retirement benefit beginning on the last day of the calendar month following his Normal Retirement Date.
+A Member whose service terminates after 10 years of Creditable Service, may elect to receive his Normal Retirement Benefit, actuarially reduced based on mortality for employees as shown in Exhibit A and interest at the rate of 7.5% per year compounded annually, beginning on the last day of the calendar month following the calendar month in which he attains age 55.
+The actuarial reduction under this Section 2 shall consist of adjusting the Normal Retirement Benefit to an actuarially equivalent constant benefit amount (if it is not already a constant benefit amount during the Member's lifetime), and then actuarially reducing the constant benefit amount for commencement at the earlier age.
+For purposes of all actuarial adjustments determined under this